 1.1.
-Importers and downstream users placing on the market mixtures for consumer use, within the meaning of section 2.4 of Part A of this Annex, shall comply with this Annex from 1 January 2021.
+Importers and downstream users placing on the market mixtures for consumer use, within the meaning of Section 2.4 of Part A of this Annex, shall comply with this Annex from 1 January 2021.

 1.2.
-Importers and downstream users placing on the market mixtures for professional use, within the meaning of section 2.4 of Part A of this Annex, shall comply with this Annex from 1 January 2021.
+Importers and downstream users placing on the market mixtures for professional use, within the meaning of Section 2.4 of Part A of this Annex, shall comply with this Annex from 1 January 2021.

 1.3.
-Importers and downstream users placing on the market mixtures for industrial use within the meaning of section 2.4 of Part A of this Annex, shall comply with this Annex from 1 January 2024.
+Importers and downstream users placing on the market mixtures for industrial use or mixtures with an end use not subject to notification within the meaning of Section 2.4 of Part A of this Annex, shall comply with this Annex from 1 January 2024.

 1.4.
-Importers and downstream users having submitted information relating to hazardous mixtures to a body appointed in accordance with Article 45(1) of Regulation (EC) No 1272/2008 before the dates of applicability mentioned in sections 1.1, 1.2 and 1.3 and which are not in accordance with this Annex, shall for those mixtures not be required to comply with this Annex until 1 January 2025.
+Importers and downstream users having submitted information relating to hazardous mixtures to a body appointed in accordance with Article 45(1) before the dates of applicability mentioned in Sections 1.1, 1.2 and 1.3 and which are not in accordance with this Annex, shall for those mixtures not be required to comply with this Annex until 1 January 2025.

 1.5.
-By way of derogation from section 1.4, if one of the changes described in section 4.1 of Part B of this Annex occurs before 1 January 2025, importers and downstream users shall comply with this Annex before placing that mixture, as changed, on the market.
+By way of derogation from Section 1.4, if one of the changes described in Section 4.1 of Part B of this Annex occurs before 1 January 2025, importers and downstream users shall comply with this Annex before placing that mixture, as changed, on the market.

-2. Purpose, definitions and scope
+2. Purpose, scope and definitions

 2.1.
-This Annex sets out the requirements that importers and downstream users placing mixtures on the market, hereinafter ‘submitters’, shall fulfil in respect of the submission of information so that appointed bodies shall have at their disposal the information to carry out the tasks for which they are responsible under Article 45.
+This Annex sets out the requirements that importers and downstream users placing mixtures on the market, hereinafter ‘submitters’ shall fulfil in respect of the submission of information so that appointed bodies shall have at their disposal the information to carry out the tasks for which they are responsible under Article 45.

 2.2.
 This Annex shall not apply to mixtures for scientific research and development and to mixtures for product and process oriented research and development as defined in Article 3(22) of Regulation (EC) No 1907/2006.